Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics: Introduction

 We will denote the aforementioned approach as the ``tau-orthogonal method", named after the orthogonality constraints used in deriving the scalar time series $\tau(t)$ of the reduced subgrid scale term.
 A comparison is made between this method, a physics-based Smagorinsky model, and a classic deep-learning approach in the form of a convolutional neural network.
 The Environmental Fluid Dynamics Group at Rice University has done extensive research on using convolutional neural networks (CNNs) as subgrid parameterizations in LES simulations for two-dimensional turbulence.
 Guan et al.\ \cite{guan_stable_2022} successfully trained a CNN to predict the SGS term in the 2D-DHIT (two-dimensional decaying homogenous isotropic turbulence) equations.
 They later extended this to forced two-dimensional turbulence, decreasing the required amount of training data by adding physical constraints to the CNN \cite{guan_learning_2023} and leveraging transfer learning for unseen climates \cite{subel_explaining_2023}.
 Our CNN subgrid parametrization will use a very similar architecture and \textit{a-priori} learning setup as used in these references.

-The forced barotropic vorticity equation is used as test bed, which is widely used to test (data-driven) SGS models \cite{thuburn_cascades_2014,verkley_maximum_2016,guan_stable_2022, guan_learning_2023, subel_explaining_2023} and can be seen as one of the simplest models in large-scale atmospheric and oceanic modelling when temperature variations are not significant.
+The forced barotropic vorticity equation is used as test bed, which is widely used to evaluate (data-driven) SGS models \cite{thuburn_cascades_2014,verkley_maximum_2016,guan_stable_2022, guan_learning_2023, subel_explaining_2023} and can be seen as one of the simplest models in large-scale atmospheric and oceanic modelling when temperature variations are not significant.
+While this application thus has some relevance, we reiterate that the main purpose of this article is to evaluate the predictive capability of tau-orthogonal method on (spatially-integrated) QoIs, using an as small-and-simple data-driven surrogate as possible, especially compared to a CNN with a multitude of tunable parameters.

 This paper is structured as follows.
 In Section \ref{sec:gov} we describe our governing equations and the discretization method used.
 Sections \ref{sec:data-driven} and \ref{sec:physics-based} detail the data-driven and physics-based closure models used in our study.
 We then compare their predictive performance in the subsequent results section, and close with our conclusion in Section \ref{sec:con}.